 - Learning recruiting skills and applying them to job recruitment drives for graduating college seniors seeking careers in social change.

 We are looking for skilled candidates with a demonstrated commitment to social change and an appreciation of the importance of political organizing.
 Candidates should have excellent writing skills, a problem-solving orientation, the ability to thrive under deadlines, and the ability to think critically and present persuasive arguments.
-We’re looking for individuals with a track record of academic success and proven leadership ability.
+We’re looking for individuals with a track record of academic success and proven leadership ability, as well as excellent judgment, discretion and the ability to manage significant projects.
 Familiarity with quantitative analysis is a plus; as is experience in debate, public speaking, journalism, political campaigning, fundraising, and/or grassroots political organizing.